-The peak to peak (P-P) is the difference between the maximum positive and Peak to Peak (P-P):

-maximum negative amplitudes of a waveform.
+Peak to Peak (P-P): The peak to peak (P-P) is the difference between the maximum positive and maximum negative amplitudes of a waveform.

-Logarithmic Scale: Comparing frequency with large amplitude differences can be accomplished using a logarithmic scale.
+Comparing frequency with large amplitude differences can be accomplished Logarithmic Scale:

+using a logarithmic scale.
 Critical vibration components usually occur at low amplitudes compared to the rotational frequency vibration.
 These components are not revealed on a linear amplitude scale because low amplitudes are compressed at the bottom of the scale.
 But a logarithmic scale shows prominent vibration components equally well at any amplitude.

-Zero Crossing Frequency: Determining the apparent dominate frequency of a given sample can be achieved by using the Zero Crossing Frequency.
+Determining the apparent dominant frequency of a given sample can be Zero Crossing Frequency:

+achieved by using the Zero Crossing Frequency.